top of page

 * 1993

-I originally come from Prague where I've completed my Bachelor's degree at the Department of Documentary Film Direction at FAMU.
-Subsequently, I have studied Master of Research in Art and Design degree at Liverpool John Moores University, for which I developed a multidisciplinary research project exploring the relationship between loneliness in later life and technologies through co-produced documentary filmmaking.
+I come from Prague where I've completed my Bachelor's degree (BcA.) at the Department of Documentary Film Direction at FAMU.
+Subsequently, I have studied Master of Research in Art and Design degree (MRes.) at Liverpool John Moores University, for which I developed a multidisciplinary research project exploring the relationship between loneliness in later life and technologies through co-produced documentary filmmaking.

 In 2023, I obtained the Postgraduate Certificate in Higher Education (PGCHE) at the University of Kent.

 I'm a co-founder of the First Autism-Friendly Screenings Kino v klidu in the Czech Republic, for which I was awarded the Aplaus Prize in 2020.
+Since 2015, I work as a media manager for the Czech Alzheimer Foundation.

 I speak English, Czech, and French.